Chinese Communist Party Committee Secretary: Party Branch Secretary

 A "Party Branch" or "Party Group" (党组; dangzu) exists in almost all institutions of state which are not formally part of the Communist Party organization.
 These include government organs, People's Congresses, ministries, provincial and municipal departments and so on.
 These organizations are created by mandate of a Party Committee, serve to ensure that the general policy guidelines of the party is followed at each respective institution.
 They may gather for ad hoc meetings to study party documents or speeches or carry out "party life meetings" at their respective institutions, but they do not serve as an executive body in the domains which they reside.

 The Party Branch Secretary or Party Group Secretary (党组书记; dangzu shuji) is a distinct office from that of the Party Committee Secretary.
 They do not have the elaborate organization and bureaucracy that is commonplace with a Party Committee.
 Unlike Party Committees, which report to parent Party Committees at a higher level of jurisdiction, Party Branches are responsible to the Party Committee that mandated its creation.

-Some ministries do not have Communist Party members serving as ministers.
-In some ministries, the Party Branch Secretary is subordinate to the Minister.
-A Party Branch Secretary may be assisted by one or multiple Deputy Party Branch Secretaries.